Scripting in TNTmips

 Display Scripts: Styling, Macros & Tools, Enhanced DataTips, and Interactive Windows

 These scripts are used in the Display process or other processes with a View window.
-Use them to create a layer or object, run a macro in the View window, make enhanced DataTips, or create an interactive window.
+Use them to style a layer or object, run a macro in the View window, make enhanced DataTips, or create an interactive window.
+See also: Using CartoScripts tutorial.

 Style geometric points, lines, and polygons with a simple script or complex CartoScript.